 In addition, once a user submits a review, the prompt may never appear to them again even if you have a major update.
 However, the rating can now carry over across the updates, which means the ratings will be more of an indication of the overall state of your app, instead of just the last release.

 The new App Store also allows developers, for the first time ever, to respond to reviews in hopes of creating a better user experience and assisting users in case of any questions or problems in order to drive better reviews.
 Actually, we’ve found that the best to way to get better reviews is by capturing negative feedback in beta and communicating with users privately instead of on a public forum like an app store.

 The search function will be changing in terms of ASO (app store optimization) regarding which data will be indexed or not.
 Keep in mind the fields that will now appear in search results, like the new subtitle.
-However, the layout of how the search results are displayed haven’t changed very much.
+However, the layout of how the search results are displayed hasn’t changed very much.

 Apple also seems to have slightly compressed the search results to show more apps than before.
-That could be a good thing as it show users more options and thus gives more exposure to developers.
+That could be a good thing as it shows users more options and thus gives more exposure to developers.
 However, this can also increase competition and the need to make your app pop out from among the rest.